Violent crime

 Austria is considered a very safe country.
 However, if you look at the domestic murder rate, this does not always apply to women.
 "Couch Talks" guests Yvonne Widler and Dr. Erich Lehner explain why this is the case and what needs to change to counteract this in the podcast by the Association of Austrian Psychotherapists (VÖPP).

 Dr. Erich Lehner, Chairman of the umbrella organization for men's work in Austria, attributes the fact that the propensity for violence against women is higher in Austria in particular to the traditional and conservative image of men that prevails here.
 This image of the "right" man is characterized by dominance, competition and hierarchy.
 In an exaggerated form, this masculinity leads to a perpetrator personality.
-Of course, this does not mean that every man is also a (potential) perpetrator of violence, but in situations in which his own dominance is challenged - such as during a break-up - a man can revert to a violent pattern.
+Of course, this does not mean that every man is also a (potential) perpetrator of violence, but in situations in which a man's own dominance is challenged - such as during a break-up - he may revert to a violent pattern.

 Similarities and differences between men in violent relationships